Hera: Trojan War

-A prophecy stated that a son of the sea-nymph Thetis, with whom Zeus fell in love after gazing upon her in the oceans off the Greek coast, would become greater than his father.
+A prophecy stated that a son of the sea-goddess Thetis, with whom Zeus fell in love after gazing upon her in the oceans off the Greek coast, would become greater than his father.
 Possibly for this reason, Thetis was betrothed to an elderly human king, Peleus son of Aeacus, either upon Zeus's orders, or because she wished to please Hera, who had raised her.
 All the gods and goddesses as well as various mortals were invited to the marriage of Peleus and Thetis (the eventual parents of Achilles) and brought many gifts.
 Only Eris, goddess of discord, was not invited and was stopped at the door by Hermes, on Zeus's order.
-She was annoyed at this, so she threw from the door a gift of her own: a golden apple inscribed with the word καλλίστῃ (kallistēi, "To the fairest").
+She was annoyed at this, so she threw from the door a gift of her own: a golden apple inscribed with the word καλλίστῃ (kallistēi, "to the fairest").
 Aphrodite, Hera, and Athena all claimed to be the fairest, and thus the rightful owner of the apple.